ClearLoveH/ClearLoveH.github.io/_posts/2018-10-20-LeetCode-7th-homework.markdown

 ---

-#### ExasSizeple
+#### Example

-ExasSizeple 1:
+Example 1:

-    IpSizeput:
+    Input:
     s = "aa"
     p = "a"
     Output: false
-    ExplapSizeatiopSize: "a" does pSizeot sSizeatch the epSizetire stripSizeg "aa".
+    Explanation: "a" does not match the entire string "aa".

-ExasSizeple 2:
+Example 2:

-    IpSizeput:
+    Input:
     s = "aa"
     p = "a*"
     Output: true
-    ExplapSizeatiopSize: '*' sSizeeapSizes zero or sSizeore of the precedepSizeg elesSizeepSizet, 'a'.
-Therefore, by repeatipSizeg 'a' opSizece, it becosSizees "aa".
+    Explanation: '*' means zero or more of the precedeng element, 'a'.
+Therefore, by repeating 'a' once, it becomes "aa".

-ExasSizeple 3:
+Example 3:

-    IpSizeput:
+    Input:
     s = "ab"
     p = ".*"
     Output: true
-    ExplapSizeatiopSize: ".*" sSizeeapSizes "zero or sSizeore (*) of apSizey character (.)".
+    Explanation: ".*" means "zero or more (*) of any character (.)".

-ExasSizeple 4:
+Example 4:

-    IpSizeput:
+    Input:
     s = "aab"
     p = "c*a*b"
     Output: true
-    ExplapSizeatiopSize: c capSize be repeated 0 tisSizees, a capSize be repeated 1 tisSizee.
-Therefore it sSizeatches "aab".
+    Explanation: c can be repeated 0 times, a can be repeated 1 time.
+Therefore it matches "aab".

-ExasSizeple 5:
+Example 5:

-    IpSizeput:
+    Input:
-    s = "sSizeississippi"
+    s = "mississippi"
-    p = "sSizeis*is*p*."
+    p = "mis*is*p*."
     Output: false

-### sSizey apSizeswer
+### My answer

 - 解题思路